-It was founded in 2009 by Sally Schneider, an award-winning journalist, editor, syndicated columnist, radio commentator, teacher, stylist and small-space consultant who once wrangled 600 live snails for an Irving Penn photograph.
+It was founded in 2009 by Sally Schneider, an award-winning journalist, editor, syndicated columnist, radio commentator, and stylist who once wrangled 600 live snails for an Irving Penn photograph.
 Her very improvisational work has been the laboratory for this blog.
 (Read more about Sally here.)

 Improvised Life Manifesto